 Don’t be alarmed at the amount of liquid.
 Half of this will cook off and you will be left with the most delicious marmalade–like gravy that you will wish you had more of.
-Decant this into a jug and serve alongside the roast chicken.
-The roasted orange wedges are absolutely delicious eaten with the chicken and will pair well with the best duck fat roasted potatoes and steamed tender stem broccoli or green beans.
+Decant this into a jug and serve it alongside the roast chicken.
+The roasted orange wedges are absolutely delicious and eaten with the chicken and will pair well with the best duck fat roasted potatoes and steamed tender stem broccoli or green beans.

 Roast chicken with orange & ginger

 - 1 large free-range chicken

 - Finely grated zest from 2 oranges